Healthy Food for Adolescents: Nutrition Guide to Prevent Malnutrition (2026 Guide)

 What is Malnutrition?

-Malnutrition is the term that is used to describe the lack of balance of nutrients in the body- malnutrition may be in the form of having less, excess, or low quality of nutrition.
+Malnutrition is the lacking of balance of nutrients in the body- malnutrition may be in the form of less, excess, or low quality of nutrition.
 It is common among children, adolescents, pregnant women and nursing mothers.

 Types of Malnutrition